Aerobic Exercise for Teenagers

 Join an Aerobic Exercise Class

 If you are social or need further instruction, you might prefer being part of a fitness class.
-Try an aerobics or gymnastics class at the local "Y," a spinning class at a fitness center, or a school sports team: volleyball, basketball, football, swimming.
+Try an aerobics or gymnastics class at the local "Y," an indoor cycling class at a fitness center, or a school sports team: volleyball, basketball, football, swimming.

 The options for aerobic exercise are numerous.
 Just find what you like and make it your daily habit -- your gift to yourself.